Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling

 Our samples are grown by solid source molecular beam epitaxy on semi-insulating GaAs substrates.
 The active layer is composed of a 20-nm thick $In_{0.75}Ga_{0.25}As$ quantum well sandwiched between a lower 50-nm thick and an upper 120-nm thick $In_{0.75}Al_{0.25}As$ barriers.
 Details on the growth parameters can be found elsewhere~\cite{biasiol05}.
-A 2DEG, confined in a narrow asymmetric $In_{0.75}Ga_{0.25}As$ quantum well, is characterized~\cite{holmes,inas} by strong Rashba-type SO coupling with Rashba constant $\alpha$ about $1-2 \times 10^{-11}$~eVm.
-The 2DEG mobility at 4K is $5 \cdot 10^{5} $cm$^{2}$/Vs and the carrier density is $4.1 \cdot 10^{11} $cm$^{-2}$, as obtained from standard magnetoresistance measurements.
+A two dimensional electron gas (2DEG), confined in a narrow asymmetric $In_{0.75}Ga_{0.25}As$ quantum well, is characterized by: (i) high mobility at relatively low electron concentration,~\cite{biasiol08} because the well is nominally undoped;~\cite{biasiol05} (ii) strong Rashba-type SO coupling~\cite{holmes,inas}; (iii) high $g$-factor~\cite{biasiol04}.
+For our samples, the 2DEG mobility at 4K is about $5 \cdot 10^{5} $cm$^{2}$/Vs and the carrier density is $4.1 \cdot 10^{11} $cm$^{-2}$, as obtained from standard magnetoresistance measurements.

-The sample is presented in Fig.~\ref{sample}.
+Schematic diagram of the sample is presented in Fig.~\ref{sample}.
+The mesa is a $\Gamma$-shape, 100~$\mu$m width Hall-bar with a number of Ni-Au Ohmic contacts (black).
+Two perpendicular mesa edges are oriented along $[011]$ and $[01\overline{1}]$ crystallographic directions.
 The 200 nm height mesa step is formed by wet chemical etching.
-Two perpendicular mesa edges are oriented along $[011]$ and $[01\overline{1}]$ crystallographic directions.

-In our $In_{0.75}Ga_{0.25}As$ structure a high quality edge contact to a 2DEG can be realized by evaporation of a metal over the mesa step, without annealing procedure~\cite{biasiol08}.
-We thermally evaporate 10~nm Ni and 100~nm Au to obtain (normal) Ohmic contacts.
-Any of them is characterized by a strictly linear $I-V$ dependence at low temperatures with $\approx 500\Omega$ resistance.
-In addition, we use dc sputtering to place 100~nm thick niobium Nb (or 50~nm thick niobium nitride, NbN) superconductor stripes to overlap with mesa edges, see Fig.~\ref{sample}.
-The stripes are formed by lift-off technique, the surface is mildly cleaned in Ar plasma before dc sputtering.
+It is important, that in our $In_{0.75}Ga_{0.25}As$ structure a high quality contact to a 2DEG edge can be realized~\cite{biasiol08} by evaporation of a metal over the mesa edge, without annealing procedure.
+We thermally evaporate 10~nm Ni and 100~nm Au to obtain (normal) Ohmic contacts, see Fig.~\ref{sample}.
+Any normal contact is characterized by a strictly linear $I-V$ dependence at low temperatures with $\approx 500\Omega$ resistance.
+In addition, we use dc sputtering to place 100~nm thick niobium stripes to overlap with mesa edges, see Fig.~\ref{sample}.
+The width of a single stripe is 20~$\mu$m in the overlap region.
+The stripes are formed by lift-off technique, the surface is mildly cleaned in Ar plasma before sputtering.

-As it is usual for the superconductor thin film sputtering, a critical temperature $T_c$ can be seriously affected by the substrate.
-To avoid the 2DEG degradation, the sputtering is performed at room temperature.
-The Nb film is more robust: the superconducting gap $\Delta_{Nb}\approx 1.3$~meV obtained in Fig.~\ref{IVnb} is in a good correspondence with the expected $T_c\approx 9$~K. Room temperature sputtered NbN films are known to be subjected to a fragmentation onto normal and superconducting regions under a mechanical stress, which should be important at the mesa step~\cite{nbn}.
-We measure $T_c$ to be about 11~K for a test NbN film at a flat surface (compare with 15~K bulk value), but Fig.~\ref{IVnbn} demonstrates even smaller values at the mesa step.